Accounts Officer

 • For example, if a restaurant serves a meal with both food and beverages, and the food is the principal supply, then the GST rate app...read more

-Q21.
-What is the main limitation of balance sheet apart from only reporting historical figures?
+Q. What is the main limitation of a balance sheet, apart from only reporting historical figures?

 Ans.